Overview

 const getUser = () => { email: "user-email@domain.com", name: "User name" };

-// Define the id of the room that we will connect to
+// Define the id of the room that to connect to

 const roomId = "my-room";